amaurremi/correlated/README.md

     - `sbt`, if you prefer using another IDE.
 From the SBT shell, you'll need to type `compile` to compile the project, and `test` to run the tests.

 ### Testing
 The analysis consumes input Java programs in the form of JAR files.
 The source code of the input programs is located in the `<analysis>/inputPrograms` subfolder of the `src/test/scala/ca/uwaterloo` directory.
 Additionally, each test program needs a configuration file in the `src/test/resources` directory.

-To create or update a configuration and Jar file for a test, you will need to execute either the `configureTests` or `configureSingleTest` script.
+To create or update a configuration and Jar file for a test, you will need to execute the `configureTests` or `configureSingleTest` script.
 The first script will configure all tests, and the latter script will configure one specified test.

-In both files `configureTests` and `configureSingleTest`, replace the value of the `jrepath` variable with the path to the `rt.jar` file.
+1. In both files `configureTests` and `configureSingleTest`, replace the value of the `jrepath` variable with the path to the `rt.jar` file.
 The `rt.jar` file contains Java's bootstrap classes and is usually located in Java's `jre/lib` directory.
 On a Mac, the path might look like `/usr/lib/jvm/java-6-openjdk/jre/lib/rt.jar`.

-#### Configuring all tests
-To configure all tests, navigate to the `src/test` subdirectory of the project and run `./configureTests.
+2. To configure all tests, navigate to the `src/test` subdirectory of the project and run `./configureTests`.

-#### Configuring a single test
-To configure a single test, navigate to the `src/test` subdirectory of the project and run `./configureSingleTest <analysis> <test name>`.
+3. To configure a single test, navigate to the `src/test` subdirectory of the project and run `./configureSingleTest <analysis> <test name>`.
-Currently, the `analysis` parameter can be either `cp` for constant propagation, or `taint` for taint analysis.
+   - Currently, the `analysis` parameter can be either `cp` for constant propagation, or `taint` for taint analysis.

-For example, to configure the test `ca.uwaterloo.ide.taint.inputPrograms.FunctionCall.FunctionCall.java`, you might run
+   - For example, to configure the test `ca.uwaterloo.ide.taint.inputPrograms.FunctionCall.FunctionCall.java`, run
 ```
 ./configureSingleTest taint FunctionCall
 ```